jdevfullstack-tutorials/what-is-github/README.md

 Now, the good thing about GitHub is that it can be used much like Google Docs to generate document files, provided it's purely text.

-Of course, the markdown can embed pictures and gifs also.
+GitHub is using markdown for the
+README file.
 Markdown is a lightweight markup language so that you will not be writing using the pure HTML for your blogging site, for example.
 It's a simplified version so that you can focus on your content.

+The essence of using GitHub just like
+Google Docs is that you are not confined with Google Docs or any other word processor.
+Text data can be read by any other machine that you will be using.

 I covered the essence of creating written content compared to video presentations